HenrySaya/printf/README.md

 format.c: Handles conversion specifiers in the format string.
 ## main.h - Function Prototypes
 Description
-Create the main header file main.h which will contain all the function prototypes needed for the printf project.
+The main header file main.h which will contain all the function prototypes needed for the printf project.

 Prototype